ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

 Now that the initial empty `MyExampleCrossChainMessenger` is defined, it's time to integrate the `ITeleporterMessenger` that will provide the functionality to deliver cross chain messages.

 Create a state variable of `ITeleporterMessenger` type called `teleporterMessenger`.
-Then create a constructor for our contract that takes in an address where the Teleporter messenger would be deployed on this chain, and set our state variable with it.
+Then create a constructor for our contract that takes in an address where the Teleporter Messenger would be deployed on this chain, and set our state variable with it.

 ```solidity
 contract ExampleCrossChainMessenger {